modelab/grasshopper-primer/en/1-foundations/1-6/2_What is a Mesh.md

 **Manifold vs Non-Manifold**

-An edge with a valence greater than 2 would mean that at least three faces meet along a single edge.
-A mesh can also be considered Non-Manifold if there are any vertices which are shared by multiple faces, but do not share any edges.
-This situtation occurs when two faces meet at a single point rather than along an edge.
-Non-Manifold meshes are much more complicated to work with, and should generally be avoided.
+Non-manifold geometry is essentially geometry that cannot exist in the "real world".
+This does not necessarily make it "bad geometry" but it is something to be aware of due to complications it may present for tools and operations (for example: rendering of refractive effects, fluid simulations, boolean operations, 3d printing, etc).
+Common conditions that result in a non-manifold mesh include: self intersection, naked edges (from holes or internal faces), disjoint topology, and overlapping/duplicate faces.
+A mesh can also be considered *Non-Manifold* if it includes any vertices which are shared by faces that do not share edges or any edges with a valence greater than 2, creating a junction of at least 3 faces

 ![IMAGE]()
 >Examples of non-manifold meshes

-####1.6.2.4 Exercise
+####1.6.2.5 Exercise

 In this exercise, we use a basic Mesh primitive, perform a transformation on the vertices, and then assign a color based on the normal vectors to approximate the rendering process.